alaffin12/stackedit/Caught by Stradh.md

 * If eaten outside of combat it heals 2d4+2 hp
 * If eaten before a long rest, you gain two extra hit dice to use during the next day.

 However they are addictive.
-When you eat one roll a DC 10+2(Total Number of Pies Eaten Ever) C
+The morning after you eat one roll a DC 10+2*(Total Number of Pies Eaten Lifetime) Constitution Save.
+If they fail they become first level addicts:

 ### Drink in Barovia
 Almost all alcohol in Barovia is wine or wine-based, and almost all wine is made by the Martikov family (some is brought in by Vistani traders).
 A description of the Martikov family wines is below: